Is there a minimum amount of work I need to commit to?

-- Your personal details: name / business name, address
+- Your details: Name Surname / Company name and full address

-- Your payment details: bank name, account holder name, account number, IBAN, BIC/SWIFT code or PayPal ID
+- Your payment details: Bank name, account holder name, account number, IBAN, BIC/SWIFT or PayPal ID

 How do I know if a project is completed and whether I can include it on the invoice?